xaoex/reality-simulation-code/README.md

 Fix so nothing can happen to us ever and that we are always together.

-Maximize everything all over da place for you rasmus & mamma
+Maximize everything all over da place for you rasmus & mamma.

 / Oktay

-Deb
+dpb
 Beta v0.1337dbp dbp Kraftwerk x o(cool) (revised)